gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 Supabase is a cloud-based open-source backend that provides a PostgreSQL database, authentication, and other useful features for building web and mobile applications.
 In this tutorial, we will show you how to read data from Supabase plot it in **real-time** on a Gradio Dashboard.

-**Prerequisites:** To start, you will need to have a Supabase account, which you can sign up for free
+**Prerequisites:** To start, you will need to have a free Supabase account, which you can sign up for here: https://app.supabase.com/

-We'll cover the following steps in this Guide:
+We'll cover the following steps in this end-to-end Guide:

+* Creating tables in Supabase
-Writing data to a Supabase dataset
+* Writing data to Supabase using the Supabase Python Client
+* Visualize the data in a real-time dashboard using Gradio

+If you already have data on Supabase that you'd like to visualize in a dashboard, you can skip sections and first two sections and go directly to [visualizing the data]()!

+## Creating tables in Supabase

+First of all, we need some data to visualize.
+Following this [excellent guide](https://supabase.com/blog/loading-data-supabase-python), we'll create some fake commerce data and put it in Supabase.

+1. We'll start by creating a new project in Supabase.
+Once you're logged in, click the "New Project" button

+2. Give your project a name and database password.
+You can also choose a pricing plan (for our purposes, the Free Tier is sufficient!)

+3.

 The first step is to write data to a Supabase dataset.
 We will use the Supabase Python library to do this.

 python